ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

   colcon build
   . install/setup.bash
-  ros2 launch launch/display.launch.py
+  ros2 launch sam_bot_description display.launch.py

 You can verify whether you have properly set up the collision areas by enabling ``Collision Enabled`` under ``RobotModel`` on the left pane (it may be easier to see if you also turn off ``Visual Enabled``).
 For this tutorial we defined a collision area which is similar to our visual properties.
 Note that this may not always be the case since you may opt for simpler collision areas based on how your robot looks.

 .. image:: images/base-bot_5.png

 For now, we will have to stop here since we will need to set up a lot more components to actually start simulating our robot in Gazebo.
 We will be coming back to this project during the course of these setup guides, and we will eventually see our robot move in a virtual environment once we get to the simulation sections.
+The major components that are missing from this work are the simulation plugins required to mimic your robot controllers.
+We will introduce those and add them to this UDRF in the appropriate section.

 Conclusion
 ==========